MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 ## Don't add deprecation notes

 Deprecating code with comments is not efficient.
-Specially in libraries, developers won't read source code before using it.
-Be proactive and do something actionable (like a warning) rightaway.
+Especially in libraries, developers won't read source code before using it.
+Be proactive and do something actionable (like a warning) right away.

 ```ruby
 ### DON'T ###